jinlow/closest/README.md

 # closest

-A simple nearest neighbors implementation in rust.
+A simple nearest neighbors implementation written in rust.

 A rust example, this same example can be run with the following command.
 ```sh